 It is unknown as to why Dee Dee Blanchard acted as she did, but her behaviour and actions had a catastrophic effect on Gypsy Rose, whilst causing a ripple effect that continues to be felt to this day, and surely will continue to be felt for several years to come.

-Gypsy Rose will be eligible for parole in 2024, she is currently incarcerated at Chillicothe Correctional Center in Missouri.
+Gypsy Rose was released from prison in 2023, having originally being incarcerated at Chillicothe Correctional Center in Missouri.
 Nicholas Godejohn is currently imprisoned in the Potosi Correctional Center – his legal team are seeking a retrial.